wolfox9527/docker-steamcmd-server/README.md

 # SteamCMD in Docker optimized for Unraid
 This Docker will download and install SteamCMD.
-It will also install Conan Exiles and run it.
+It will also install Stormworks and run it.

-**Servername:** 'Docker ConanExiles' Password: 'Docker' rconPassword: 'adminDocker'
+Initial server configuration:
+**Servername:** Stormworks Docker **Password:** Docker

+**Configuration/Save Location:** You'll find your server configuration and saved games in: ../WINE64/drive_c/users/steam/AppData/Roaming/Stormworks/

+**ATTENTION:** First startup can take very long since it downloads the gameserver files and it also installs the runtimes which can take quite some time!

-**Update Notice:** Simply restart the container if a newer version of the game is available.
+Update Notice: Simply restart the container if a newer version of the game is available.

 ## Env params
 | Name | Value | Example |